openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ### Create a Step in the Job

-If there is no job in the workflows that has the needed test suit, a new step could be added to the job.
+If there is no job in the workflows that has the needed test suite, a new step could be added to the job.
 The steps are the commands that are executed one by one and united under one job.
 Refer to the [official GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/about-workflows) for more.